 - Koroni Beach

-Our special post for Kefalonia beaches explains each thoroughly.
+Our particular post for Kefalonia beaches explains each thoroughly.

 Traditional Things to Taste in Kefalonia

-As in every location, so in Kefalonia there are some special foods and drinks you need to taste prior leaving the island.
+As in every location, so in Kefalonia, there are some special foods and drinks you need to taste before leaving the island.
 Possibly some special events to participate in, also?